K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 >![openpaas-servicepack-22]

 2.3.
 Dashboard Single Sign-On.
 Single Sign-On (SSO) allows open cloud platform users to access dashboards of third-party services using open cloud platform credentials.
-A service dashboard is a web interface which some or all of the functions provided by the service may be used.
+A service dashboard is a web interface in which some or all of the functions provided by the service may be used.
 SSO integrates and manages recurring logins and accounts for multiple services.
 Because it handles OAuth2 protocol authentication, user credentials are not sent directly to the service.
 To use SSO functions, the Cloud Controller UAA client must have permission to create and delete service brokers.
 Configure clients when installing an open cloud platform.
 (Refer to installation document)

 ◎ Dashboard SSO Setting Example during CF Installation)